jvde-github/AIS-catcher/README.md

 ## To do

-- Decoding: add new improved models (e.g. using matched filters, alternative freq correction models), software gain control, document current model
+- Decoding: further model improvements e.g. using other filters, alternative freq correction models, software gain control
-- Add tool to compare different receivers (more statistics than looking at message count only)
+- Add tool to compare different receivers (more statistics than just looking at message count)
-- Ongoing: testing and improving receiver, seems to be some room for certain messages
+- Testing: assess gap with commercial equipment (partially done at Meteotoren)
+- Support NMEA tag blocks for timestamp
-- CMake issue with zlib on MACOS
+- Solve CMake issue with zlib on MACOS
-- RSSI refinement (measure base noise level), general more diagnostics to assess performance issues
+- RSSI refinement (measure base noise level), in general add more diagnostics to assess performance issues, e.g. auto ppm calibration
 - Option to record raw input signal periodically to allow for debugging of performance
 - Simultaneously receive Marine VHF audio and DSC signals from SDR input signal
 - Implement websocket interface, store/write configuration files (JSON)
-- Channel AB+CD for high sample rates
+- Channel AB+CD for devices with high sample rates like the Airspy
-- Testing: more set ups, assess gap with commercial equipment (partially done at Meteotoren)
 - Optional filter for invalid messages, optional downsampling messages for HTTP postings
-- DSP: improve filters (e.g. add <del>droop compensation</del>, larger rate reductions), etc
 - System support and GUI: Windows, <del>Android</del>, Web interface
-- Multi-channel SDRs: validate location from signal (e.g. like MLAT or using passive radar)
+- Multi-channel SDRs: validate location from signal (e.g. like MLAT or using passive radar with krakensdr)
 - Output: ZeroMQ, <del>APRS, JSON over HTTP,</del> TCP, ...
 - <del>NMEA input: check checksum, use fillbits to set length and more tight initial parser</del>
 - <del>Allow for verbose updates even if running from stdin</del>